Chris56974/Pethreon/README.md

 declare const expect: jest.Expect;         // this
 ```

-## Charity application idea?

-Pethreon relies on contributions being locked up in the smart contract.
-I'm not a fan of this because I think that money can be put to work (DeFi).
-So I thought about another idea for my next project.
-I was thinking users could donate money into different charity pools.
-The money in the pool could then be locked up into a DeFi protocol like [Aave](https://aave.com/), the accrued interest could then be redirected to a charity address like [0x54a465610d119ad28deafd4bce555834c38beeb9](https://thewaterproject.org/donate-ethereum).
-Users could withdraw their donations from the pool, but ~25% will remain in the pool so that it can continue to grow.

 ## Features & Ideas

+These are ideas for features that I thought about adding.

 ### Unipledge?

 It'd be cool to make a pledge that would donate to all creators on the platform.
-It might create an influx of fake creators (and repeat creators) but maybe I'll play around with it anyways.
+It might create an influx of fake creators though (and repeat creators) but maybe I'll play around with it.

 ### Privacy?

-Sergei's original implementation respects the privacy of contributors and creators.
-There might be advantages to sacrificing more of the creator's privacy to improve the website for contributors.
+Sergei's original implementation respects the privacy of contributors and creators (address only).
+There might be advantages to sacrificing more of the creator's privacy to improve the website for prospective contributors (include links to a creator's youtube page).

 ### CSR?
 SSG?
 SSR?

-If I bring in SSR (Next.js) then my users won't have to download metamask to look at creators.
-I can fetch them from the server and show them straight away to the client.
+If I bring in a server and use something like SSR (Next.js), then my users won't have to download metamask to look at creators.
+The server can fetch the list of creators for them on their behalf and show them to the client.
 This is a much better UX, but for now I decided against SSR to make it more decentralized (to differentiate it more from Patreon).
-This is a more censor resistant approach.

 ### Caching (localstorage vs indexedDB)

-Localstorage can only store strings, but I think that's all I need.
+I still have to figure out what I should store and how (localstorage can only store strings, but that should be fine I think?)

-### HTML5 main tag and SPA's?

-Some people recommend using the main tag on [every page](https://stackoverflow.com/questions/44308760).
-Does this apply to SPAs too?
-If I'm only serving one HTML page, won't it see the main tag multiple times on the "same page".
-Will that effect SEO?
-I've never thought of this until now.
-I've decided to only use it once.

 ### How much data can I read from the blockchain?